 - Harassment or coercion of registered student organization leaders to misrepresent their organization for the benefit of a department and/or off-campus organization

-- An event that is reserved under a Dean of Students department but the student representatives are not an integral part of planning or in attendance.
+- An event that is reserved under a Student Affairs department but the student representatives are not an integral part of planning or in attendance.

 - Off-campus groups requesting space usage from on-campus groups to achieve a lower rate.